How to Use a Mercury Thermometer

 4. Experiencing chills or rigors or if her teeth are chattering

-5. Having difficulty in breathing or receiving oxygen via a mask
+5. Having difficulty breathing or receiving oxygen via a mask

 6. Using a nasogastric tube for feedings